stratum-mining/stratum/roles/translator/README.md

 ### Configuration File

-The `tproxy-config-local-jdc-example.toml` is a configuration example  directory by the party that is running the Translator Proxy (most typically the mining farm/miner hobbyist) to address the most preferred customization.
+`tproxy-config-local-jdc-example.toml` and `tproxy-config-local-pool-example.toml` are examples of configuration files for the Translator Proxy

 The configuration file contains the following information: